 If your business employs staff, one of your key obligations will be to run payroll.
 A major part of this process is dealing with pay as you earn (PAYE).

-This guide covers the basics of payroll year end has information on what you need to do if you’re taking on new staff.
-There’s also details on how and why Real Time Information (RTI) makes PAYE (pay as you earn) submissions more efficient and how payroll software can help you stay on top of everything.
+This guide covers the basics of PAYE and has information on what you need to do if you’re taking on new staff.

 The quick start guide to PAYE will provide you with advice on:

 - PAYE basics